geoSkogen/equips/README.txt

 HOW YOU DO THIS
 ===============
 Specify:
-1) which URL parameter you want to query, e.g., location
+1) which URL parameter you want to query, e.g., /?location=1234567
 2) which shortcode you want to use to inject that parameter's value into the text, e.g. eq_location (in which case you'd use [eq_location] on the page).
 3) which value the shortcode should render if the specified url parameter is empty